 Can I take the course with more than one dog? – YES!
 Your course fee is for you (as one human) only, but if you own multiple dogs and want to work on skills with each of them, that is totally fine!
 You’ll follow the course progression with each dog individually and as long as they are dogs you personally own, there are no additionally fees for working with more than one dog during this course.

 I’m not sure how much time I can devote to an online course.
 How much time should I expect to spend each week?
 You can put as much time or as little time into this course as you like.
-You are essentially paying for a personal coach on your dock diving training journey, so if you have lots of time and want to work vigorously through the course material, you will get lots of feedback.
+You are paying for unlimited access to all of the material, with personal coaching, so if you have lots of time and want to work vigorously through the course material, you will get lots of feedback.
 If you have less time to devote, or want to work more slowly, that is okay too!
-You have access to the course material and feedback until the end of the 2020 calendar year!
+You have access to this course for the entire 2020 calendar year.

 Will I need anything special as far as training equipment or supplies?
 You will need a healthy dog, a toy that they love, and some innovation!
 For the fitness training portions of the class, you’ll likely want to have a stash of food rewards that your dog finds enticing.
 Most of our exercises can be accomplished with things you have around the house, and we are happy to help dream up improvisations for drills that require a ‘set up’ of sorts.
 This is the beauty of the dryland training program.
 Of course- something to consider is that dock diving is a sport that requires a dog who loves water and swimming, so if your dog hasn’t already developed that part of the equation, you’ll at some point need access to water (a lake, gentle stream or pond will do) to practice swimming.
 We’ll cover basics about water introductions in this course and how to make swimming a positive experience.
 However, please note if your dog has an existing phobia of water, particularly if they are an older dog – dock diving is unlikely to be a good sport choice for them.
-You may still find that the dryland exercises and drills in this course are fun to do and worthy of your training efforts, but we are not going to be spending an excessive amount of time on counter-conditioning and established fear of water in adult dogs.
+You may still find that the dryland exercises and drills in this course are fun to do and worthy of your training efforts, but this is not a program for counter-conditioning an established fear of water in adult dogs.